CBD & Depression: What You Need to Know

 Our body contains endocannabinoids that we produce constantly.
 These interact with the Endocannabinoid System (ECS), which has been shown to regulate a variety of biological functions including sleep, pain, internal temperature, and mood.

-CBD might be able to help with depression because it interacts with the body’s ECS to trigger certain neurochemical responses.
-When ingested, this compound interacts directly with serotonin and dopamine receptors, which control different symptoms of depression:
+When ingesting CBD the compound interacts directly with serotonin and dopamine receptors, which control different symptoms of depression:

 - The serotonin receptors control sleep, appetite, mood, and pain.